appsinacup/godot-rapier-physics/docs/DOCUMENTATION.md

 As such, when saving and loading, first one must recreate the Godot scene and make sure all the dependencies are created, and only later load the `Physics Server` state.
 Even if some of the things the Physics Server loads won't be the exact same, eg. `RID`'s, `Callables`, etc. The simulation will work deterministic as internally it uses Rapier which is itself deterministic.
 Also the update order isn't based on these resources that Godot hands over.

 # Fluids

 Godot Rapier Physics also exposes new nodes, [Fluid2D](../src/fluids/fluid_2d.rs) and [Fluid3D](../src/fluids/fluid_3d.rs).
 These nodes can set and get position, velocity and acceleration of particles used for fluid simulation.
-Internally
+Internally it uses [salva](https://github.com/dimforge/salva) to create them.

 # How to build